matthew-brett/msc_imaging/matlab_faq_2018.md

 ## What should my analysis figures have on them?

+The assessment document is a bit confused about the analysis outputs, so here is a clarification.

-The wording of the assessment document isn't very clear, but we are expecting that you will generate a single figure, for each combination of participant and N-back number.
+We are expecting that you will generate a single figure, for each combination of participant and N-back number.

 That is, if you have three participants, you will have 3 * 4 = 12 figures.
 If P is the participant, and N is the N-back number, you will have one figure for each of: